 NWESI is invested in making sure the people in our communities are in safe, up-to-standard facilities, and is further providing documentation to display that healthy building measures were taken.
 Call us to discuss your healthy building options before re-opening!

-Click the tile below to read about the challenges and our approach to a healthy building survey for a small, healthcare office.
+Click the tile below to read about the challenges and our approach to a healthy building survey for a healthcare facility.

 Resources: HBR: Why COVID-19 Raises the Stakes for Healthy Buildings

 ASHRAE: Guidance for Reopening Schools